sveekelen/MortalityModels.jl/README.md

-# JuMoMo
+# PopMoMo
-JuMoMo stands for Julia Mortality Models and can be used to fit popular population mortality models.
-As of right now, JuMoMo is still under development and for now can only be used to fit a simple Lee-Carter (LC) model using a SVD decomposition.
+PopMoMo stands for Population Mortality Models and can be used to fit popular population mortality models in Julia.
+As of right now, PopMoMo is still under development and can only be used to fit a simple Lee-Carter (LC) model using a SVD decomposition.

 The LC model can be fitted in Julia using the following function:
 ``` julia